 Today Silves is a popular tourist destination and provides interesting tourist attractions, an extensive history and an abundance of Portuguese charm.
 Silves is a highly recommended day trip, and this guide will provide an overview for a visit to Silves.

 The pretty town of Silves and the imposing castle

-For visitors who have their own transport Silves is served by the A22, the main expressway of the Algarve.
+For visitors who have their own transport, Silves is served by the A22, the main expressway of the Algarve.
 Junction number 6 connects the A22 to Silves and follows the N124 north.
-There is plenty of car parking to the south west side of the town and car parking is not usually an issue.
-The historic centre of Silves has narrow streets with very limited car parking, it is much easier to park in the main out of town car parks and walk in for 10 minutes to the town centre.
+There is plenty of car parking to the south-west side of the town, and car parking is not usually an issue.
+The historic centre of Silves has narrow streets with very limited car parking, it is much easier to park in the main out of town car parks and then walk to the town centre.